-In-House vs. Outsourced Medical Transcription Services
+In-House Medical Transcriptionist vs. Outsourced Medical Transcription Services

 That’s what we’re here to flesh out.

-Common Misconceptions About In-house Transcriptionists:
+Common Misconceptions About In-House Medical Transcriptionists

 In most cases, a third-party medical service will be needed to proofread the work of the in-house transcriptionist.
 This means more money out of your pocket.
-Furthermore, when an in-house medical transcriptionist takes time off of work, the medical practice will not have a plan to cover the duties during this time.
+Furthermore, when an in-house medical transcriptionist takes time off of work, the medical practice will have to plan to cover the duties during this time.
 This backlog of transcription work can cause delays in billing and timeliness in seeing patients.

 For example, many practices let their in-house medical transcriptionists take work home or log in outside of the secured practice network.
 Unless a medical practice has stringent security standards, it makes more sense to partner with a trusted third-party medical transcription service company than to opt for an in-house scribe.

-Advantages of Outsourcing Medical Transcription Services
+Advantages of Outsourcing To A Skilled Medical Transcriptionist

 Value of Investment